Search For People By ...

 I appreciate how enormous reaching out for help can be, especially when life becomes overwhelming or very uncertain, but my aim is to give you exactly the right support you need at this time in your life.

 My profile is designed to tell you a little of who I am, how I work and to address some questions you might have about starting psychotherapy.
 Please feel free to phone or email me if you would like to know more about me, or to answer any questions you may have about us working together.
 I offer an initial free consultation, an opportunity for us to meet and explore the kind of help you might be seeking.

-Core Process Psychotherapy is an awareness-based approach that combines the insights of Western psychology with the healing power of non-judgemental awareness in the moment, influenced by Buddhist practice and understanding.
+Core Process Psychotherapy is a contemplative, psycho-spiritual approach that combines the curative power of awareness with western psychotherapeutic theories.
 My commitment to what I do rests in helping clients come to know and experience their own well being and to be present with them during this journey.
-I work in different ways depending on each person using imagination, felt sense, thoughts, feelings and a deeper spiritual sense of being.
+I work in different ways depending on each person using imagination, dreams, felt sense, thoughts, feelings and a deeper spiritual sense of being.
 Sometimes art or other creative modes may also be introduced in order to help express and process what is being experienced.

 Within an environment of respect and warmth, my aim is to honour the uniqueness of your process in a nonjudgemental way and to help you find your own way of working.
 Practiced within an atmosphere of joint-enquiry and compassion, my approach understands awareness to be intrinsically healing and supportive of our discovering greater choice and freedom in our lives.
 I see my role to be that of a reflector and facilitator to your increasing awareness, a companion in your process.